 For one parent

-If only one parent is going for the application process, he must
+If only one parent is taking part in the application process, they must:

 - Appear in person with the newborn baby